From Matilde di Canossa to date

 11th & 12th century

-What these hills have seen over the years we can only imagine, but we are certain of a very powerful and formidable woman’s influence.
-One of the most important governing figures of the Italian Middle Ages, Matilde di Canossa (or Matilda of Tuscany) ruled over a vast empire ranging from Lombardy over Emilia all the way to Tuscany, with Canossa at its center.
-Today’s village of Roncolo, home to the Tenuta di Roncolo, is part of the town of Quattro Castella which takes its name from four castles deemed part of Matilda of Canossa’s defensive system.
+What these hills have seen over the centuries we can only imagine, but we know with certainty the influence of one extraordinary woman.
+Matilde di Canossa — Matilda of Tuscany — was one of the most powerful governing figures of the Italian Middle Ages, ruler of a vast territory stretching from Lombardy across Emilia to Tuscany, with Canossa at its centre.
+The village of Roncolo, home to the Tenuta di Roncolo, is part of the town of Quattro Castella — named for four medieval castles that formed part of Matilda’s defensive system.
+The landscape here was shaped, in part, by her hand.

 COLOMBARA